damian-ch/JDFeditor/README.md

 * export/import sqlite
 * export/import xml
 * export/import csv
-* export html

 #### Known Issues:
 * On linux, columns do not resize if there is a horizontal bar on the bottom of the window, this is a bug filed some time ago to Gnome....
-* Searching rows by typing them in the database view posts errors, harmless but annoying.(fix in 1.01)
+* Searching rows by typing them in the database view posts errors, harmless but annoying.(fix in 1.2)
 * Focus is lost when right clicking on a cell with a float or integer value

 #### Change Log:

+* version 1.1
+    * added export html option, under the file menu section
 * version 1.0
     * final release version